 - HNG internship program

 - Prexels school of Design

 The frontend is the aspect that deals with the interface of a web page, or a mobile application.
-As a frontend developer, you need to have (or develop) an aptitude for aesthetics, colors, designs, and shapes.
-You will basically be responsible for writing the code that will determine how the website would appear.
+As a frontend developer, you need to have (or develop) an aptitude for aesthetics, colours, designs, and shapes.
+You will be responsible for writing the code that will determine how the website would appear.